psu13/mutable-hakyll/posts/aieeek.md

 somehow running things.
 But I would still be willing to bet anyone almost any number of cases of beer, against cases of CDs of classical music, that the bots will not actually be doing a _good_ job of replacing humans at anything any time soon.

+I think the three things that I actually want to talk about at some level of detail and hopefully with some level of coherence are these three kind of independent but also kind of related issues:

+1. There _is_ something going on here that is deeper and more spooky than what has come before.
+But no one really knows what it is.

+2. However, for some reason no one talks about these systems in a way that seems to be to be very ... well ... intelligent.
+People who love the bots say a ton of dumb shit, but people who (like me) hate the bots also say a lot of really dumb shit.
+I will try to not say too much dumb shit, but some will leak out I'm sure.

+3. Finally, this "vibe coding" craze is stupid, and destructive, and actively harmful to the industry.
+As an extension of this, the idea of using these machines as "creative" tools is as insulting to actual acts of creativity as it is idiotic.